Statistical and economic evaluation of forecasts in electricity markets: beyond RMSE and MAE: Conclusions

 \section{Conclusions}

-Managing battery storage systems requires active participation in electricity markets.
-The most important of these is the DA market, where bids are submitted around noon on the day prior to delivery.
-Consequently, BESS must make charging and discharging decisions without knowing the exact market prices in advance.
-In this study, we consider two hypothetical BESS configurations that have the same energy capacity but differ in power ratings.
+We consider two hypothetical BESS configurations that have the same energy capacity but differ in power ratings.
 This difference significantly affects financial outcomes, as a battery with a lower power rating requires more time to fully charge or discharge, potentially forcing it to operate during less favorable price periods.
-Since trading decisions are made one day ahead, they must rely on price forecasts.

-In this article, we construct a pool of 192 forecasts based on three widely used model types: ARX, LEAR, and NARX, which together encompass a broad family of linear and nonlinear approaches.
+In this article, we construct a comprehensive pool of 192 forecasts based on three widely used model types: ARX, LEAR, and NARX, which together encompass a broad family of linear and nonlinear approaches.
 Additionally, we consider eight different model specifications that vary according to the choice of the endogenous variable, the use of variance-stabilizing transformations, and the type of estimator (heterogeneous vs. pooled).
 Model parameters are estimated using rolling windows of seven different lengths.
 The pool is further enriched with ensemble forecasts, which average predictions across different window sizes.